3 uses for contraception- beyond birth control

 As well as the IUS, the combined oral contraceptive pill has proven effective at reducing heavy menstrual bleeding too.
 Over a period of 6 months, the combined oral contraceptive pill has been shown to reduce heavy menstrual bleeding to ‘normal’ bleeding.
 If you feel like you are suffering from heavy menstrual bleeding then take the self-assessment on the NHS website (UK) which will tell you if you require to seek medical help.

 At Dama Health, we believe that it’s important for women and doctors to understand the importance of contraception.
-Our mission is to ultimately help women and doctors choose the right contraceptive method for each individual patient, whether it be for purposes of preventing pregnancy or non-contraceptive reasons.
+Our mission is to ultimately help women, people assigned female at birth and clinicians choose the right contraceptive method for each individual patient, whether it be for purposes of preventing pregnancy or non-contraceptive reasons.